Don’t let energy slip through the cracks

 Be Wattsmart and save on duct sealing and duct insulation.
 When energy is lost through duct surfaces, heating and cooling equipment has to work harder to make up for the loss.
 As a result, you could be spending too much money to maintain comfort.
 Duct sealing and duct insulation can cut those heating and cooling costs by 20%.

 |Equipment purchases and services||Electrically heated customer rebate||Electrically cooled customer rebate|

 Trade ally rebates are available, click here for details.

 Ensure the home qualifies:

-- Must be an existing property, not new construction.
+- Must be an existing single family home.

 - Must have a minimum of 10 linear feet of exposed ductwork located in unconditioned space.